 Other Income consists primarily of recoveries on previously charged off MFN contracts.
-These recoveries totaled \$12.2 million and \$10.5 million for the years ended December 31, 2003 and 2002, respectively.
-There were no such recoveries for the year ended December 31, 2001.
+These Contracts were acquired in the MFN acquisition.
+No amounts were allocated for these assets acquired at the time of the acquisition.
+These recoveries totaled \$8.0 million, \$12.2 million and \$10.5 million for the years ended December 31, 2004, 2003 and 2002, respectively.